ZephyrCloudIO/zephyr-packages/examples/vite-react-mf/readme.md

 To run this example:

-In `zephyr-mono`'s root directory, run each command in succession:
+In `zephyr-packages`'s root directory, run each command in succession:

 ```
 pnpm i